Scientific Poster Spotlight: A Decade of Human ADME at Quotient Sciences: Reviewing Key Study Design Variables and Outcomes

 - Particular study populations: While most human ADME studies can be conducted in healthy male volunteers, occasionally different subject populations may be required (e.g. female subjects, target patient populations, or healthy volunteers with a specific genotype status).
 Having to identify and recruit patients or provide additional characterization of healthy subjects before they can be recruited adds complexity to the subject recruitment process for the study.

-This poster highlighted how human ADME study designs can and should adapt to address the particular challenges of each molecule under investigation.
-The variety of approaches described to obtain human ADME data demonstrate the advances in technology available to investigate and understand the disposition of drugs in development.
+Human ADME study designs should be adapted to address the particular challenges of each molecule under investigation.
+The approaches described to obtain human ADME data demonstrate the advances in technology available to investigate and understand the disposition of drugs in development.

 Iain Shaw, Gareth Whitaker, Katie Stuart